Naples, Florida: Road

 Since February 2001, Naples has been served by several bus routes operated by the Collier Area Transit.
-Service runs seven days a week and end times depend on the route.
+The service runs seven days a week and end times depend on the route.
 Highways that pass through Naples are I-75 and US-41.

 Air

-The city is served by the Naples Airport, and although it doesn't have any scheduled commercial service, it is one of the busiest private jet airports in the United States.
+The city is served by the Naples Airport, and although it doesn't have any scheduled commercial service, it is one of the busiest municipal airports in the United States.
 The closest airport with regular-scheduled commercial service for both domestic and international destinations is Southwest Florida International Airport.

 Healthcare

 The region is served by the NCH Healthcare System, which currently has 716 beds between two hospitals, and Physician's Regional Healthcare System, which has two hospitals that contain 201 beds and is owned by the Health Management Associates, headquartered in Pelican Bay.
 In addition to the two hospitals, the company operates six clinics in Naples.

 Healthcare Network of Southwest Florida (HCN) was founded in 1977 to serve migrant farmworkers and their families in Immokalee.
 It now provides care to over 41,000 residents of Collier County through 20 practices, including internal medicine, family practice, obstetrics, gynecology, pediatrics, behavioral health and dental care.